DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcoutlookbartabctrl-class.md

  Especifica o tamanho inicial e a posição, em pixels.

  [in] *pParentWnd*
  Aponta para a janela pai.
-Não deve ser `NULL`.
+Não deve ser NULL.

  [in] *nID*
  A ID do controle.